 Rule 11 Arizona Hearings

-There is no question that there are a lot of people in Phoenix’s jail and prison systems that have serious mental illness.
+There is no question that there are a lot of people in Phoenix’s jail and prison systems that have a serious mental illness.
 Many would argue that our prison system has become a de facto mental health facility.
-Although I think there is merit to this point, I will save my social commentary for another forum where my SEO manager doesn’t get so frustrated with my rambling muses.

 Understanding the Nature of the Proceedings